Quebec maritime

 Reford Gardens

-The 12th edition of the International Garden Festival presented innovative contemporary gardens designed by world-renowned landscape architects, architects and artists based on the theme of "Secret Gardens."
-The Festival gives visitors the opportunity to experience contemporary art and offers children a giant playground in which to explore fun and interactive installations.
+Starting in late June, the 25th edition of the International Garden Festival presents innovative contemporary gardens designed by landscape architects, architects and artists from around the world.
+Conceptual gardens give visitors the opportunity to experience contemporary art and offer children a giant playground in which to explore fun and interactive installations.

 Opening dates